AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :file:`<Name>`

-    Name of the category, either one of the predefined categories or a new name, in which case GPS will create a new category.
+    Name of the category, either one of the predefined categories or a new name, in which case GNAT Studio will create a new category.

     The predefined categories are :command:`package`, :command:`namespace`,
     :command:`procedure`, :command:`function`, :command:`task`,